Domes over curves: Big picture

 \begin{conj} Set $\cA$ is countable. \end{conj}

 The following result is our only evidence in favor of this conjecture.

 \begin{prop} Conjecture~\ref{conj:closed-rigid} implies Conjecture~\ref{conj:set-A}. \end{prop}

 \begin{proof} By contradiction, suppose Conjecture~\ref{conj:set-A} is false.
-Since there is a countable number of combinatorial types of triangulated surfaces with quadrilateral boundary, there is one type that with uncountable many boundary rhombi \ts $\rho(a, \sqrt{4-a^2})$, $a\in \cA$.
-Pick one for each rhombus: \ts $S_a, a\in \cA$.
-Denote by $\cM$ the space of surfaces with this combinatorial type (modulo rigid motions, as always).
-Since the limit of realizations is a realization, the space $\cM$ is compact.
-Thus there is a infinite converging sequence \ts $S_{a_n} \to S_a$, where $a_n \to a$, $a_n\in \cA$, $n\in \nn$.
-Since $\cM$ is closed and semi-algebraic, this implies that \ts $a\in \cA$, and defines a continuous deformation \ts $\{S_x, x\in [a-\ep,a]\}$ \ts or \ts $\{S_x, x\in [a,a+\ep]\}$.
-Attaching two copies of $S_x$ along the rhombus boundary, gives a nontrivial deformation of the closed dome.
+Since there is a countable number of combinatorial types of triangulated surfaces with quadrilateral boundary, there is one type with infinitely many boundary planar rhombi.
+Suppose coordinates of the vertices of a rhombus are $(\pm s/2, 0)$ and $(0,\pm t/2)$.
+The space of surfaces of this particular combinatorial type whose boundary is a planar rhombus is an algebraic set $\cM$ for $s, t$ and coordinates of all other vertices of a dome.

+As an algebraic set, $\cM$ must have a finite number of connected components.
+Since there are infinitely many values of $s$ for points of $\cM$, there are two values $s_1$ and $s_2$ corresponding to two points in the same component.
+Then a path in this component between these two points provides a flex of a dome.
+Attaching two copies of a dome along the rhombus boundary, gives a nontrivial deformation of the closed dome.
 This refutes Conjecture~\ref{conj:closed-rigid}. \end{proof}

 Finally, by analogy with Conjecture~\ref{conj:221}, we believe the following claim.

 \begin{conj} We have: \ts $1/2 \notin \cA$.
 In other words, the planar unit rhombus \ts $\rho_\lozenge:=\rho(1/2, \sqrt{15}/2)$ \ts cannot be domed. \end{conj}